chardoncs/libpgfe/.github/qna.md

 Firstly, this library prioritizes POSIX compatibility, instead of Windows compatibility.

-Secondly, *libpgfe* need some necessary features that are not included in *MSVC*.
+Secondly, *libpgfe* needs some necessary features that are not included in *MSVC*.
 For instance, like the C code below:

 ```c
 int main() {